 - Date of Birth19 Apr 1978

-The Premiership’s most decorated man, Geordan Murphy ended his 16th and final season as a Leicester Tigers player in 2012/13 by celebrating the eighth Premiership title of his career and announced that he would be moving into coaching at the club.
+The Premiership’s most decorated player, Geordan Murphy ended his 16th and final season in a Leicester Tigers shirt in 2012/13 with the eighth Premiership title of his career and announced that he would be moving into coaching at the club.

 Murphy became assistant backs coach for 2013/14, working in the backroom team led by Richard Cockerill and subsequently under Aaron Mauger and Matt O’Connor.

-Geordan scored 93 tries in a club total of 691 points as well as playing in 72 Tests for Ireland and making seven appearances (including Tests against Argentina and New Zealand) with the British & Lions.
+He scored 93 tries and 691 points for the club as well as playing in 72 Tests for Ireland and making seven appearances (including Tests against Argentina and New Zealand) with the British & Lions.

-Playing in four Heineken Cup Finals for Tigers, he collected winners’ medals in 2001 and 2002.
-Geordan also starred in a record seven Premiership Finals for the club.
+Playing in four Heineken Cup Finals for Tigers, Geordan collected back-to-back winners’ medals in 2001 and 2002.
+He also starred in a record seven Premiership Finals for the club.

-He is Leicester’s leading tryscorer and appearance-holder in the European Cup, and is 17th on the club’s all-time tryscorers’ chart.
+He is Leicester’s leading appearance-holder and tryscorer in the European Cup, and is 17th on the club’s all-time tryscorers’ chart.

 He took over as interim head coach when O’Connor departed after the opening game of the 2018/19 season and the appointment was confirmed in December 2018 before moving to the Director of Rugby role with the arrival of Steve Borthwick in July 2020.